RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 You can see the DTrack model of a human right hand as depicted above.
 It doesn't matter whether left or right hand the positive X-Axis is always orientated along the finger.
-Here, for the back of the hand, the positive Z-Axis is pointing down.
+Here, for the back of the hand (base of the index finger), the positive Z-Axis is pointing down.
 Whereas, for the phalanxes the positive Z-Axis is pointing upwards.

-So that means to get from DTrack bone coordinate system to Unreal's you first need to apply a Rotation of -90° around Z-Axis (Yaw) and a Rotation of 90° around X-Axis (Roll).
+So, to get from DTrack bone coordinate system to Unreal's bone coordinate system of the fingertips, you first need to apply a Rotation of -90° around Z-Axis (Yaw) and a Rotation of 90° around X-Axis (Roll).
 In Unreal-C++ this can be done by multiplying by right side with an FQuat(FRotator(0.f, -90.f, 90.f)).
 Afterwards you need to apply the quaternion of the bone FRotator but with swapped X and Y axes, for DTrack's `fingerTip` or in Unreal the `index_03_r` see the following C++-snippet:

 ```c++
 // convert the DTrack handRoomRotation to the unreal adapted bone rotation of "hand_r"